 - g.
 Joints: Pipe may have O-ring rubber gasket type joints conforming with the applicable provisions of ASTM C 443, or pipe may be tongue and groove with mastic or mortar joint. - h.
 Repaired Pipe: Repaired and patched pipe will not be acceptable unless each individual pipe, so repaired or patched, shall have first been inspected and approved by the Engineer for repair and patching at the pipe plant. - i.
-Shear Loading Test: Made-up gasketed joints shall be tested for shear loading at a total load of 100 pounds per inch of diameter including the weight of the pipe, water and test apparatus. - B. Corrugated Steel Drain Pipe: Corrugated steel drain pipe shall be furnished and constructed in accordance with the Department of Transportation, State of Georgia, Standard Specifications Constructions of Roads and Bridges, latest edition, and these Specifications.
+Shear Loading Test: Made-up gasketed joints shall be tested for shear loading at a total load of 100 pounds per inch of diameter including the weight of the pipe, water, and test apparatus. - B. Corrugated Steel Drainpipe: Corrugated steel drainpipe shall be furnished and constructed in accordance with the Department of Transportation, State of Georgia, Standard Specifications Constructions of Roads and Bridges, latest edition, and these Specifications.
 Pipe shall be galvanized and fully bituminous coated with a paved invert filling the corrugations for at least 25% of the circumference.
 The bituminous coating shall be a minimum thickness of 0.05", measured to the crest of corrugations.
 Pipe corrugations shall be 2-2/3" x 1/2".
 Band shall be in accordance with WW-P-405-B 3.3.4.2.
 The projections of the bands shall conform substantially to the shape and depth of the pipe corrugations and shall be in circumferential rows with no less than seven projections per row.
 Required nuts and bolts shall be furnished with the band.
-Culvert pipe shall be 16-gauge through 24" diameter, 14 gauge for 30" and 36" diameter, 12 gauge for 42" through 54" diameter, 10 gauge for 50" through 72" diameter, and 8 gauge for 78" and 84" diameter.
+Culvert pipe shall be 16-gauge through 24-inch diameter, 14 gauge for 30-inch and 36-inch diameter, 12 gauge for 42-inch through 54-inch diameter, 10 gauge for 50-inch through 72inch diameter, and 8 gauge for 78-inch and 84-inch diameter.